 Since 1997, The Watershed Project’s mission has been to inspire Bay Area communities to understand, appreciate, and protect local watersheds.
 They are working to restore and preserve the unique ecosystems that make up the San Francisco Bay, bringing a watershed perspective to the urban environment, promoting green design, and supporting natural cycles.

 |SF Green Benefit District|

 Contra Costa County is examining San Francisco’s Green Benefit District (GBD) as one of several innovative ways to fund GI projects.
-In these case it is an option for residents to directly invest in the beautification and greening of their neighborhood.
+In this case it is an option for residents to directly invest in the beautification and greening of their neighborhood.
 A new type of neighborhood-based property assessment district, a GBD is voted into existence by the property owners within the proposed district.
 This special assessment district, authorized by state and local law, allows individual property owners to vote to assess their own property in exchange for control over how the assessment revenues are spent within their neighborhood.